rock-hu/minor-projects/openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

 If the operator '``?.``' (see :ref:`Chaining Operator`) is present in an indexing expression, then:

--  Type of the object reference expression must be a nullish type based on array type or ``Record`` type.
-Otherwise, a :index:`compile-time error` occurs.
+-  If an object reference expression is not of a nullish type, then the chaining operator has no effect.
--  Object reference expression must be checked to evaluate to nullish value.
-If it does, then the entire *indexingExpression* equals ``undefined``.
+-  Otherwise, object reference expression must be checked to nullish value.
+If the value is ``undefined`` or ``null``, then the evaluation of the entire surrounding *primary expression* stops.
+   The result of the entire primary expression is then ``undefined``.

 If no '``?.``' is present in an indexing expression, then object reference expression must be an array type or the ``Record`` type.
 Otherwise, a